albert-yu/emulator-101/README.md

 > If the modulo 2 sum of the bits of the result of the operation is 0, (ie., if the result has even parity), this flag is set; otherwise it is reset (ie., if the result has odd parity).

-### Interrupts

-Another difference found is at instruction 42434, the js emulator processes an interrupt.
-I have not yet emulated this.

 ## References

 * [8080 opcodes](http://www.emulator101.com/reference/8080-by-opcode.html)